Fans Flip Out Over Casting Of ‘Twilight’ Star Kristen Stewart As Princess Diana In ‘Spencer’ Biopic

-Movie fans are flipping out over the casting of Twilight star Kristen Stewart as the late Princess Diana in the biopic Spencer reported Deadline.
+Movie fans are flipping out over the casting of Twilight star Kristen Stewart as the late Princess Diana in the biopic, Spencer, reported Deadline.
 The actress will star in the dramatic film that will allegedly delve deep into three difficult days in the life of the late royal.
 These will culminate in a critical decision regarding her future as a major figure in the House of Windsor.

-Spencer was Diana’s family name prior to her marriage to Charles.
+Spencer was Diana’s family name prior to her marriage to Prince Charles.
 Production on the film will reportedly begin in the early months of 2021.

-After Deadline posted the news to its official Twitter page, fans of the beloved princess appeared to be up in arms over the idea that the former teen idol and star of the sci-fi rom-com film series Twilight, could successfully portray such an iconic person in modern history.
+After Deadline posted the news to its official Twitter page, fans of the beloved princess appeared to be up in arms over the idea that the former teen idol and star of the fantasy film series, Twilight, could successfully portray such an iconic person in modern history.

 “Plenty of British actresses who would have been better for this role, Princess Diana was classy, Kristen is not.
 They don’t even look alike,” remarked one Twitter user.